This post may contain affiliate links. Please read our disclosure policy.

 How To Make Fettuccine Alfredo

-These photos and instructions show you how to make a single serving of fettuccine Alfredo.
+These photos and instructions show you how to make a fettuccine Alfredo for one person.
 See the recipe below for ingredient amounts and full recipe instructions.

 - Cook the Fettuccine: In a small pot, bring water to a boil over medium-high heat.
 Add the fettuccine and cook for 7-8 minutes, or until al dente.
 Drain the pasta and set it aside.
 To keep the noodles from sticking, toss them with a little olive oil or butter after draining.